kjellm/kjellm.github.com/event.markdown

     I have left deletes as an excercise for the reader.
 Hint: We never actually delete anything from the event store.
 So a delete must be handled by a delete event appended to the event stream.

+[^ruby]:
+    I have chosen Ruby here since it is the language I feel I can express object oriented code most cleanly in.
+And I hope that Rubys clean and friendly syntax will make it easy to see how these ideas could be implemented in another programming language.